-m) Flow-through Shares
+I) Flow-through Shares

 The Company finances some exploration expenditures through the issuance of flow-through shares.
 The resource expenditure deductions for income tax purposes are renounced to investors in accordance with the appropriate income tax legislation.
-When the common shares are offered, the difference ("premium") between the amount recognized in common shares and the amount the investors pay for the shares is recognized as a flow-through share related liabilities which is reversed into the statement of operations within other income when the eligible expenditures are incurred.
-The amount recognized as flow-through share related the difference between the fair value of the common shares and the amount the investor pays for the flow-through shares.
+When the common shares are offered, the difference ("premium") between the amount recognized in common shares and the amount the investors pay for the shares is recognized as flow-through share related liabilities which is reversed into the statement of operations within other income when the eligible expenditures are incurred.

-n) Financial Instruments
+m) Financial Instruments